nxh5137/huster/docs/Aurore.md

 ![Screenshot (56)](https://user-images.githubusercontent.com/34407859/101921193-b7d31b00-3b9a-11eb-9147-6c2762e246d4.png)
 -_Aurore_ menu screen

-While I am aware that a called the game not that complex, the world-building is very subtle.
+While I am aware that I called the game not that complex, the world-building is very subtle.
 While you explore the world, you notice that the world has let gravity, from the characters movement to objects that are floating.
 You may not take notice in it if you are playing casually your first playthrough, you might notice why your second after your second playthrough because you know how it ends.
 If you know anything about space, then they ending will make sense.